fspoettel/advent-of-code-rust/README.md

 ### ➡️ Update readme benchmarks

-The template can write benchmark times to the README via the `cargo time` command.
+The template can write benchmark times to the readme via the `cargo time` command.

 By default, this command checks for missing benchmarks, runs those solutions, and then updates the table.
 If you want to (re-)time all solutions, run `cargo time --all`.
 If you want to (re-)time one specific solution, run `cargo time <day>`.